hraverkar/Pudina_N_Blog/src/assets/Post/implement-function-app-with-time-trigger.md

 #### 05 January 2025

 #### Author: Harshal Raverkar
-# Building and Implementing an Azure Function App with a Timer Trigger
+# Building and Implementing an Azure Function App with a Timer Trigger [GitHub Link](https://github.com/hraverkar/Function-App-TimeTrigger-Example)

 This article explains how I created a simple yet powerful Azure Function App using a Timer Trigger.
 The goal is to provide step-by-step guidance on implementing the app and understanding its use cases.